 Your clinic should understand which subgroups exist among your patient cohort because:

-• Advertising services used by certain groups boosts patient acquisition, e.g. flu jabs in the elderly
+- Advertising services used by certain groups boosts patient acquisition, e.g. flu shots in elderly patients

 By showing patients that you understand their needs in this way, your clinic will experience: